sodadata/docs/soda/scan.md

 {% include scan-output.md %}

+## Schedule a scan in Soda Cloud

+When you connect a [data source]({% link soda/glossary.md %}#data-source) to your Soda Cloud account, the guided steps ask that you define a schedule for scans of your data.
+See [Import settings]({% link soda-cloud/add-datasets.md %}#import-settings) for more information about setting a scan schedule.
+Note, you cannot run an *ad hoc* scan directly from Soda Cloud.

+You can also define scan schedules for individual [datasets]({% link soda/glossary.md %}#dataset).
+For example, you can specify a more frequent scan schedule for a dataset that changes often.
+Learn more about [adjusting a dataset scan schedule]({% link soda-cloud/dataset-scan-schedule.md %}).

 ## Scan output in Soda Cloud

-If you have a Soda Cloud account and you have [connected Soda SQL]({% link soda-cloud/connect_to_cloud.md %}) to your account, Soda SQL automatically pushes your scan output to Soda Cloud.
-In the Soda Cloud web user interface, the test results manifest as monitor results.
-Log in to view the **Monitor Results** dashboard; each row in the Monitor Results table represents the result of a test, and the icon indicates whether the test passed or failed.
+Whether you defined your tests in your [scan YAML file]({% link soda-sql/scan-yaml.md %}) for Soda SQL or in a [monitor]({% link soda-cloud/monitors.md %}) in Soda Cloud, in the Soda Cloud web user interface, all test results manifest as monitor results.
+Log in to view the **Monitors** dashboard; each row in the **Monitor Results** table represents the result of a test, and the icon indicates whether the test passed or failed.

 ![monitor-results](/assets/images/monitor-results.png){:height="550px" width="550px"}

-When you run a scan in Soda SQL, it connects with Soda Cloud to:
+Soda Cloud uses Soda SQL in the background to run scheduled scans.
+Soda SQL uses a secure API to connect to Soda Cloud.
+When it completes a scan, Soda SQL:
-1. push the results of tests you configured in the scan YAML file to Soda Cloud
+1. pushes the results of any tests you configured in the scan YAML file to Soda Cloud
-2. fetch tests associated with any [monitors you have created]({% link soda-cloud/monitors.md %}) in Soda Cloud, then execute the tests and push the test results to Soda Cloud
+2. fetches tests associated with any monitors you created in Soda Cloud, then executes the tests and pushes the test results to Soda Cloud

 ![scan-with-cloud](/assets/images/scan-with-cloud.png){:height="350px" width="350px"}